Congratulations on a Great Fall 2020!

-Dear Theatre Majors,
+Dear FIU Theatre Family,

 One thing that is true about theatre artists in general, and FIU Theatre artists in particular, is that we are resilient and do not back down from challenges.
 In fact, sometimes the greatest growth comes when we are challenged the most.
-I know many of you have experienced this firsthand in your classes and on our stages.
+We proved that this semester.

 Chair and Artistic Director